Find your care

 Testicular cancer surgery

 Surgery is usually the preferred treatment for testicular cancer.
-You may need one or both of these procedures:
+You may need one or both procedures:

 Retroperitoneal lymph node dissection: Doctors use this procedure to remove lymph nodes from the back of the abdomen.
 If testicular cancer spreads, it almost always spreads to these lymph nodes.
 Surgeons may use a traditional, open approach (midline incision) or robot-assisted laparoscopy (minimally invasive surgery) to perform this complex procedure.